Chart Color Schemes

 Sutherland has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely to impact the area.
-Key projects include President Private Hospital Redevelopment, Workway Trade Centre, Sutherland Public School Hall Upgrade, and Adelong Sutherland.
-The following list details those most relevant.
+AreaSearch has identified 20 projects likely impacting the area.
+Notable ones are President Private Hospital Redevelopment, Workway Trade Centre, Sutherland Public School Hall Upgrade, and Adelong Sutherland.
+The following details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.